Deep Past 5 . Chilling Out

 The National Gallery on Trafalgar Square

-Anyway, if your priority to understand why things look the way they do, it doesn’t really matter.
+Anyway, if your priority is to understand why things look the way they do, it doesn’t really matter.
 It is enough to understand that the glaciers came and went many times.
-Even though they never quite got past the scarp of the chalk hills, they covered the Eastern parts of Herts and bequeathed the rough shape of the landscape while turning most of the area into a barren tundra riddled by outwash streams and lakes.
+Even though they never quite got past the scarp of the chalk hills, they covered the Eastern parts of Herts and Suffolk and bequeathed the rough shape of the landscape while turning most of the rest of the area into a barren tundra riddled by outwash streams and lakes.
 A lot of the surface soil today is derived from the muddy mess or 'loess' that they left in their trail.

-The Thames Basin ended up being a prime recipient of that muddy mess, the bulk of which we now call 'London Clay'.
-The layer of this blue-grey gunk can be a 40m+ thick and it is a sod in so many ways.
+The Thames Basin ended up being a prime recipient of that muddy mess, the bulk of which compressed into what we now call 'London Clay'.
+The layer of this blue-grey gunk can be 40m+ thick.
+It is a sod in so many ways.
 For the farmer it makes ploughing difficult.
-For the city dweller it can damage building foundations because it swells when wet and shrinks again as it dries out.
+For the city dweller, it can damage building foundations because it swells when wet and shrinks again as it dries out.
 This is why your palatial London residence probably needs subsidence insurance.

 Ouch!

-On the plus side, it proved easier to tunnel through than rock or finer soil, which facilitated the creation of the Tube network.
-South East London has fewer tube lines partly because it was swampier in some places and in others covered in a sandier legacy of the early Thames.
+On the plus side, it proved easier to tunnel through than rock or finer soil, This facilitated the creation of the Tube network.
+South East London has fewer tube lines partly because it was swampier in some places and sandier in others.

-The next post in the series Link : Meet the P(re)eople
+The next post in the series : Welcome Homo

 Comments